ImVictorM/Recipes-App/README.md

 # Recipes App 🧑‍🍳

-## Project context 💡
+## Overview 💡

-The Recipe allows you to search for food and drinks.
+The Recipe App allows you to search for food and drinks.
 In addition to discovering interesting details about dishes from around the world, you can also make them by following a detailed step-by-step guide.
 You can favorite recipes or view recipes you have already made.

 This app uses the browser's [local storage](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) and [Redux Toolkit](https://redux-toolkit.js.org/) for handling data storage.
 Therefore, do not provide any sensitive data as it will be stored in your browser.